Diduenjoy/docs/source/index.html.md

 ---
 title: API Reference

-language_tabs: # must be one of https://git.io/vQNgJ
-  - ruby
+language_tabs:
-  - erb
+  - cURL
-  - shell
+  - Rails

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>